Unlock value from digital investments across key manufacturing functions.

 What level of English proficiency is required?

-To gain the most from the Accelerating Digital Transformation, participants must possess full professional proficiency in English, as this enables clear communication with faculty and peers and a full understanding of the program content.
+To gain the most from the Digital Transformation Leadership Program, participants must possess full professional proficiency in English, as this enables clear communication with faculty and peers and a full understanding of the program content.

-I still have a question about Accelerating Digital Transformation.
+I still have a question about the Digital Transformation Leadership Program.
 How can I contact MLC?